What Is the Cheapest Unified API Platform? (2026 Pricing Breakdown)

 Most unified API vendors use pricing models that quietly undermine their own value proposition.
 They charge based on proxy metrics — like connected accounts or raw API calls — that scale directly with your success.
 The more customers you acquire, the more you pay.
 Not because you need more integrations, but because more people are using the ones you already built.

 This post breaks down the real math behind the three dominant pricing models — per-connection, usage-based, and per-integration — so you can pick the one that won't destroy your unit economics the moment your product gains traction.
+We also cover how embedded iPaaS platforms like Prismatic compare on cost, since buyers evaluating Truto vs Prismatic in 2026 are often choosing between fundamentally different pricing architectures.

 The Hidden Trap of Unified API Pricing Models